Medically reviewed by Drugs.com. Last updated on Feb 14, 2022.

 - Work and school issues

-Exams and tests generally include:
+Assessments and tests generally include:

 - Physical exam.
 Your doctor will likely examine you to rule out other medical causes for your eating issues.
 He or she may also order lab tests.

 - Other studies.
 Additional tests may be done to check for any complications related to your eating disorder.
-Evaluation and testing may also be done to determine your nutritional requirements.

 Psychotherapy, also called talk therapy, can help you learn how to replace unhealthy habits with healthy ones.
 This may include: